SPKannan/BDD-Cucumber-Java/README.md

   Example:
-  mvn test -Dbrowser=chrome  -- Browsertype can either be chrome or firefox ; but at a time only one browsertype This command will run and triggers all the  scenarios and each browser used to run one feature file
+  mvn test -Dbrowser=chrome  -- Browsertype can either be chrome or firefox ; but at a time only one browsertype This command triggers multiple instance of browser and each browser instance uses a feature file to run the scenarios.

   Same way we can add other command line parameters to run specific tags mvn test -Dbrowser=firefox -Dcucumber.options="--tags @sanity,@functional"